erfanhs/tablog/README.md

 # tablog
-A Simple blog app with django.
+A Simple blog application with django.

 # how to run
 ```bash